top of page

 There is a high statistical probability that goal setting will make you downright depressed and desperate.
 After all, according to Statistic Brain, 9.2% of Americans felt they were successful in achieving their New Year’s Resolution in 2017.

-If less then 90% of people are succeeding in meeting their goal, then it’s no wonder that only around 40% of Americans set a New Years Resolution.
+If less than 90% of people are succeeding in meeting their goals, then it's no wonder that only around 40% of Americans set a New Year's Resolution.

 It’s too painful to fail.